 The best way to get started is to join us at one of our regular meetings.
 During meetings, we discuss and plan upcoming events, cannabis legislation, public awareness and community outreach.
-Please don't be intimidated!
-Our meetings are casual, informative and full of like-minded people.
+Please don’t be intimidated to join our meetings, which are casual, informative and full of like-minded people.

 Contact your state representative

 Visit the Wisconsin Legislature Map and search for your address to find out who your legislator is.
 Call and email them to ensure they know where you stand on cannabis law reform.
 We recommend contacting your representative in multiple ways (both email and phone) and following up every couple months to really get your point across.
 Please also encourage your family and friends to contact their reps as well.
 Grassroots movements depend on you!

 Go to myvote.wi.gov to check your Wisconsin voter registration status, find out where you vote, and get information on how to vote.
 If you don’t vote, your representatives have to incentive to listen to your opinion.